deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 Extended capabilities
 ^^^^^^^^^^^^^^^^^^^^^

-Important for applications like INSPIRE, it is often desirable to include predefined blocks of XML in the extended capabilities section of the WMS' capabilities output.
+Important for applications like INSPIRE, it is often desirable to include predefined blocks of XML in the extended capabilities section of the WMS capabilities output.
 This can be achieved simply by adding these blocks to the extended capabilities element of the configuration:

 .. code-block:: xml